GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==
+= Unreleased =
+* Bugfix: Product quantity was set to 1 by default if the value was empty.

 = 1.8.6 =
 * Bugfix: Resetting the form count could result in an error you would receive per email.